mojolicious/mojo.js/README.md

 `;
 ```

-This is just an example for a self-contained single file app.
+But the examples above are just simplified single file apps.
 We use those for prototyping and to shorten examples in
 documentation.
-Real applications use a proper MVC architecture and clean directory structure.
+Real applications use a proper MVC architecture with a clean directory structure.

 ```
 |-- controllers